finos/common-domain-model/docs/product-model.md

 Forwards) and private loans also represent an exchange of financial risk represented by a form of bilateral agreements.
 FX forwards and private loans can have an extended term, and are generally not fungible.
-However, these products share few other commonalities with contractual products such as Interest Rate Swaps.
-Therefore, they are defined separately.

 By contrast, in the case of the execution of a security (e.g. a listed equity), the exchange of finanical risk is a one-time event that takes